afarber/OpenMapView/docs/MAVEN_CENTRAL_SETUP.md

 ### Publishing with Central Portal

-The project uses the OSSRH Staging API compatibility layer provided by Central Portal.
-This allows using existing Gradle publishing configuration with minimal changes.
+The project uses the **`com.gradleup.nmcp` plugin** to publish to the Central Portal.
+This plugin is specifically designed for the new Central Portal API and provides reliable publishing.

 **Publishing Flow:**

 1. Push a version tag (e.g., `v0.1.0`)
 2. GitHub Actions workflow automatically builds and publishes to Central Portal
+3. The nmcp plugin creates a deployment bundle and uploads it via the Central Portal API
-3. Artifacts are validated and published to Maven Central
+4. With `publicationType = "AUTOMATIC"`, artifacts are automatically validated and published
-4. Wait 10-30 minutes for sync to Maven Central
+5. Wait 10-30 minutes for the release to appear on Maven Central

 **Important Notes:**

 - The old OSSRH web UI (s01.oss.sonatype.org) is no longer available
 - All management is now done through the Central Portal at https://central.sonatype.com/
-- This project uses the Central Portal OSSRH Staging API endpoint: `https://ossrh-staging-api.central.sonatype.com/service/local/staging/deploy/maven2/`
+- This project uses the `com.gradleup.nmcp` plugin version 0.1.2
-- The old endpoint (`https://s01.oss.sonatype.org/...`) may not work reliably with Central Portal tokens
+- The plugin is configured in the root `build.gradle.kts` with automatic publishing enabled

 ## Verifying Publication